 The first two meetings for the development of the international legally binding agreement on plastic pollution took place in 2022.
 In May 2022, the ad hoc open-ended working group (OEWG) met in Dakar, Senegal.
 The meeting resulted in a proposed draft rules of procedure for the work of the INC. Member States then met in Punta del Este, Uruguay, from 28 November to 2 December for the first meeting of the INC to develop an international legally binding instrument on plastic pollution.

-The second session of the INC will take place in Paris, France, from 29 May to 2 June 2023.
+The second session of the INC took place in Paris, France, from 29 May to 2 June 2023.
 Ahead of INC-2, regional consultations were held on 28 May 2023.
-As requested at the end of the first session, at INC-2 the committee will take stock of the document prepared by the secretariat presenting potential options for elements towards an international legally binding instrument.
-As requested, the document released by the Secretariat on 13 April 2023 , is based on a comprehensive approach addressing the full life cycle of plastics, as called for UNEA resolution 5/14, and reflects the views expressed by Member States during the first session of the committee and in their written submissions.
+As requested at the end of the first session, at INC-2 the committee discussed the potential options for elements towards an international legally binding instrument released by the Secretariat on 13 April 2023.
+The document is based on a comprehensive approach addressing the full life cycle of plastics, as called for UNEA resolution 5/14, and reflects the views expressed by Member States during the first session of the committee and in their written submissions.

 The Secretariat analyzed the 243 written submissions from member states and other stakeholders, available on the INC secretariat website.
 These included categories suggested in a guiding template (objectives; core obligations, control measures and voluntary approaches; implementing elements; and additional input) as well as introductory elements related to the preamble, definitions, scope, principles and institutional arrangements related to the governing body, subsidiary bodies, scientific and technical cooperation and coordination, and the secretariat.
 The document offers 12 possible core obligations and various measures intended to support the intergovernmental negotiating committee in its deliberations for the future instrument, with measures that could be both legally binding and voluntary measures.